 Physical therapy is one of the first treatments your child’s doctor will recommend.

-A physical therapist will assess the severity of your child’s toe walking and create a personalized exercise regimen that focuses on lengthening tight muscles, strengthening underused muscles, and practicing correct form.
+A physical therapist will assess the severity of your child’s spasticity and toe walking and create a personalized exercise regimen that focuses on lengthening tight muscles, strengthening underused muscles, and practicing correct form.

 Orthotic devices like leg braces and casts will help ensure proper form by aligning the joints in the foot.